Coconino County Map

 Federal land (Forest Service and Bureau of Land Management).
 Ten percent is

-State of Arizona land, and only thirteen percent of the land in the county is
+State of Arizona land, and only thirteen percent of land in the county is

 privately owned.